Due to coronavirus pandemic, the physical spaces at Anthroposophy NYC are currently closed.

-CENTERPOINT GALLERY at Anthroposophy NYC is a multi-use alternative gallery space.
+CENTERPOINT GALLERY at Anthroposophy NYC, 138 West 15th Street (between 6th and 7th avenues), is a multi-use alternative gallery space.

 The gallery is open on Thursdays 5-7 pm when an exhibit is in place.
 Other days, by appointment (212-242-8945).